gvwilson/sensibleadventures/princess-bear/bear.md

 Cloak scraped his belly against the trees, then sagged to the ground with a mind-spoken mewl of pain.
 Noxy slid down his side, gasping as she jostled her bruised arm.
-The branch had torn open her gray leather coat and the heavy quilted shirt she wore underneath it, but had only scraped her skin.
+The branch had torn open the sleeve of her gray leather coat and the heavy quilted shirt she wore underneath it, but had only scraped her skin.
 Her knees went weak as she realized how close a call she'd had.

 She and Cloak had come down on a narrow dirt track through a patch of forest that lay between two apple orchards.
 The summer-green branches of the oaks and